richafnu/Viva/Viva/glint/setup/update-glint-reporting-data.md

 ---
 title: How to update reporting data in closed Viva Glint surveys
-description: For highly trained users, Microsoft Viva Glint Advanced Configuration Uploads and Data Apps allow you to perform complex data updates.
+description: Microsoft Viva Glint Advanced Configuration Uploads and Data Apps allow you to perform complex data updates.
 Use this guidance to determine which retroactive update option best meets your needs. ms.author: aweixelman
 author: AliciaWeixelman
 manager: MelissaBarry